Division of Gynecologic Oncology

 Assistant Professor, Gynecologic Oncology

 Dr. Kennedy was recruited to the UC Davis faculty after she completed the institution's Gynecologic Oncology fellowship in June of 2014.
 She provides surgical care and chemotherapy to women with gynecologic malignancies.
-Dr. Kennedy performs specialized procedures in minimally invasive surgery, including Robotic surgery for appropriate patents with cervical, endometrial and ovarian cancers.
+Dr. Kennedy performs specialized procedures in minimally invasive surgery, including Robotic surgery for appropriate patients with cervical, endometrial and ovarian cancers.
 During her research year at the University of Chicago, Dr. Kennedy's research focused on assessing the utility of a tool to address sexual health at the initial Gynecologic Oncology visit, as well as a comparison of patients perceived and measured vaginal capacity She is interested in sexual function concerns for women with cancer.
 Dr. Kennedy’s research interests include assessing patient understanding of the potential sexual implications of cancer diagnosis and treatment, and providing sexual health counseling and support for female cancer patients.